-The Web Configurator is an HTML-based management interface that allows easy setup and management of the NBG-418N v2 via Internet browser.
-Use Internet Explorer 8.0 and later versions, Mozilla Firefox, Google Chrome or Safari.
+The Web Configurator is an HTML-based management interface that allows easy NBG-418N v2 setup and management via Internet browser.
+Use Internet Explorer 8.0 and later versions or Mozilla Firefox 3 and later versions or Safari 2.0 and later versions.
 The recommended screen resolution is 1024 by 768 pixels.